apache/james-project/mailbox/cassandra/README.txt

 The configuration is achieved through Spring.
 The file is 'src/main/resources/META-INF/spring/mailbox-cassandra.xml' .

-The components are instanciated and wired together.
+The components are instantiated and wired together.

 What might interest you the most is the way you want to connect your Cassandra cluster.